We travel to find the site of the notorious and elusive rebel camp called “Zogoda”.

 We left Lowoma and traveled around a mile to the smaller village of Sembehun, the last village on the road where the foot paths to Zogoda start.
 In Sembehun we first met some people in the town barrie (pavilion) who were surprised about our visit, and said that we were the first people to come and inquire about the camp since the end of the war.
-They told us the children in Sembehun attend school at Lowoma.
+They told us that the children in Sembehun attend school at Lowoma.

 Scene in Sembehun –

-Some of the people we talked to in Sembehun.
-The man on the right, Mr Bockarie Kallon, was a member of the Kamajor civil militia that was formed to fight the rebels.
+These are some of the people we talked to in Sembehun.
+The man on the right, Mr Bockarie Kallon, was a member of the Kamajor civilian militia that was formed to fight the rebels.

 The Town Chief, Mr Bockarie Kamara, who was also a member of the Kamajor militia, gave us more details about Zogoda.
 He said there were actually two camps: Zogoda 1 and Zogoda 2.
 The first was Foday Sankoh’s base, with a house and helicopter landing area.
 This was located at a place called Nyawa, a few miles northwest of Sembehun and across a river in Niama Chiefdom, just over the boundary from Koya chiefdom where we were now.
 He said the area is now difficult to reach and requires hacking through bush.

 This is the start of the path to Zogoda 1, now overgrown and hardly used.

 The Town Chief further explained that Zogoda 2 was “Camp Lion” a training camp and base for fighters.
-(RUF training camps were called “Camp Lion”.)
 Zogoda 2 was to the northeast of the village and a long distance from Zogoda 1, which was accessible only to select people to keep Sankoh and top commanders secure.
-The rebels used local recruits to guide them along the bush paths, and abductees were used for farming and as porters to carry goods, weapons, etc along the paths.
+The rebels used local recruits to guide them along the bush paths, and abductees were used for farming and as porters to carry goods and weapons,along the paths.